Clean-Air-COMPASS/website/src/content/community/community.md

 ygpeLogo: "@assets/img/YGPE_logo.png"
 ---

 The project’s direction is guided by a community of practice (COMPASS), a network of core partners representing different geographies and data expertise with established credibility to secure the stakeholder feedback needed to build an open-source Data Management System (DMS) that will meet the needs of a wide range of organizations that are monitoring air quality.
+Read our founding [charter](/charter).

 Core COMPASS members include: Allin-Wayra, Clean Air Asia, Environmental Compliance Institute (ECI), Science and Community Action Network (SciCAN), and